-The past year was the 27th year of the Institute's existence.
+The past year was the 28th year of the Institute's existence.
 As usual, the Institute sponsored several research colloquia by out-of-province visitors as well as Institute members.
 The Institute has been providing support for Canadian theoretical physics and astronomy meetings, for example by being a sponsor of the Theory Canada conference, the main national conference for theoretical physics.
-This year, the WITP also hosted a two-day workshop and summer school at the University of Manitoba on July 31 - August 1, 2017.
-This workshop was attended by 40 participants and included lectures by well-known experts Prof. Ian Affleck (UBC), Prof. Khedav Dasgupta (McGill), Dr. Fabian Grusdt (Harvard), and Prof. Scott Watson (Syracuse).
-The workshop also included short talks by most of our graduate students as well as poster presentations.
+This year, the WITP also helped organize an international workshop at the University of Manitoba on April 23-24, 2018.
+The workshop attracted a number of high-profile theoreticians from the US and Europe and was attended by around 40 participants.
+Several of our graduate students presented posters.
+The WITP organized its annual graduate student workshop at Brandon University on August 27, 2018.
+This workshop was attended by about 15 participants and included talks by 7 of our graduate students.
 In order to emphasize the strong base of theoretical physics in Manitoba throughout the rest of Canada, the WITP also continues to co-sponsor a new PhD thesis prize in conjunction with the Canadian Association of Physicists Division of Theoretical Physics.

-For the 2016-2017 academic year, the list of visitors is found in section 4.1, invited speakers in section 4.2, a description of the WITP workshop in 4.3, the cumulative list of graduate degrees awarded appears in section 4.5, and the published research work of members is found in section 4.6.
+For the 2017-2018 academic year, the list of visitors is found in section 4.1, invited speakers in section 4.2, a description of the WITP workshop in 4.3, the cumulative list of graduate degrees awarded appears in section 4.6, and the published research work of members is found in section 4.7.
 Section 5.1 contains a summary of income and expenditures for one year (since the filing of last year's report.)
 The plans for the coming year include a program of invited speakers, visiting research collaborations, the promotion of postgraduate and postdoctoral research, and the organization of our yearly WITP workshop.